 Risk category Description Frequency risk Any incident caused by unacceptable frequency conditions on the power system.
 Voltage risk Any incident caused by unacceptable voltage conditions on the power system.
-Inertia risk Any incident caused by a lack of system inertia; this lack of inertia could lead to a RoCoF event.
+Inertia risk Any incident caused by a lack of system inertia; this lack of inertia could lead to a rate of change of frequency (RoCoF) event.
 System strength services risk Any incident caused by a lack of system strength services.
 This lack of availability could lead to system instability and/or protection maloperations.
 Distributed energy risks Any incident which is caused by distributed energy resources.
-This could be DER disconnecting during a fault and leading to an excessive frequency change, or it could be an incident directly caused by the DER in an area.
+This could be distributed energy resources (DER) disconnecting during a fault and leading to an excessive frequency change, or it could be an incident directly caused by the DER in an area.
 SPS risks Any incident which is caused by unexpected interactions or mal operations of SPS systems.
 Cyber security risks Any incident which is caused by a malicious cyber attack.
 IT risks Any incident which is caused by an IT failure (not a cyber attack).
 Weather related risks Any incident caused by weather impacts such as flooding, lightning and storms.
 Other Any incident not categorised above.